Softener causes a noticeable drop in water pressure throughout the house.

 Steps to check:

-- 2. Check bypass valve: Ensure the bypass is fully in the service position and not partially closed.
+- 2. Check bypass valve: Ensure the bypass valve is fully in the service position and not partially closed.

 - 3. Clean inlet/outlet screens: Remove the control valve and inspect any inlet/outlet screens or strainers.
-Clean debris and reinstall.
+Clean any debris and reinstall.

-- 4. Evaluate resin condition: If resin is heavily fouled or compacted, it can restrict flow.
+- 4. Evaluate resin condition: If the resin is heavily fouled or compacted, it can restrict flow.
 Resin replacement may be required.

 When to call a technician: For resin replacement or if you suspect the softener is undersized for your plumbing, consult a water treatment professional.